 - 1. Students should be in their assigned seat in Homeroom before the late bell rings. - 2.
-Any student arriving to Homeroom after the late bell will be considered late. - 3.
-If a student arrives at school after 8:45 am, he/she must report to the main office for an admittance slip.
-Failure to do so will result in disciplinary action. - Lateness to school and early dismissal as a result of any reason specified in the Attendance Policy as an excused lateness will not be counted toward the student's class attendance. - 5.
+Any student arriving at Homeroom after the late bell will be considered late however still marked present by their homeroom teacher. - 3.
+If a student arrives at school after 8:57 am, he/she must report to the main office for an admittance slip.
+Failure to do so will result in disciplinary action.
+Prior to or at 8:57 am students will be marked present but late by their homeroom teacher. - 4.
+Lateness to school and early dismissal as a result of any reason specified in the Attendance Policy as an excused lateness will not be counted toward the student's class attendance. - 5.
 Discipline procedures for lateness are outlined in the School Code of Conduct section.